World War Candy Rations: Experience history through this 1900’s candy gift and historic candy timeline box

 Opening

 The Great War was the beginning of warfare as never known: industrialized, chemical, deep in the trenches.
-Candy played an important part in the food lives of the fighters, bringing sustenance, medicinal value, and comfort.
+Candy played an important part in the food lives of the fighters, bringing sustenance, medicinal value, and comfort, all packed into world war candy rations that soldiers would remember for years.